fantomid/dwa-openmoonray/building/Debian/blender_build.md

 ---
 ## Step 6.
 Patch the source code
 ---
-    Note: Before building MoonRay, the source code has to be patched
+Note: Before building MoonRay, the source code has to be patched.

     ```bash
     cd /opt/DreamWorksAnimation/tmp_dirs/source/openmoonray